Wild Horses (Rolling Stones song): Music video

 A music video, filmed in black and white, was produced to promote an acoustic version in 1995.

 Release and legacy

 Released as the second US-only single in June 1971, "Wild Horses" reached number 28 on the Billboard Hot 100 chart.

 An early, acoustic take of "Wild Horses" was released on the Deluxe and Super Deluxe versions of the reissued Sticky Fingers album on 8 June 2015.

 A reworked studio version recorded in 1995 appeared on the album Stripped.
 This version was released as a single in early 1996.

+The British band the Sundays fronted by Harriet Wheeler covered "Wild Horses" on the album "Blind" released January 1, 1992.
+That cover version has been featured in several movies and TV shows.
+It is notably used in the movie Fear (1996) during a roller coaster scene, and in the Buffy the Vampire Slayer episode "The Prom" (Season 3) where Buffy dances with Angel.